Dorothy Kuya: Return to Liverpool

 Kuya returned to living in Liverpool, where she bought a house in Liverpool 8, the same community where she was raised.
 She created and directed the Liverpool Slavery History Trail tours, which sought to uncover hidden-histories in the city.
 During this time, Kuya dedicated herself to anti-racist activism and pushed for the creation of a slavery museum in Liverpool, a city that had been heavily involved in the transatlantic slave trade.
 Her campaign was successful, and she played a key role in the development of Liverpool's International Slavery Museum, which opened in August 2007.
 According to her biographers, Kuya was "overjoyed when the Slavery Museum opened" and labelled the museum itself as a "tribute to her vision and determination".
 She also advocated for the observation of a Slavery Remembrance Day, first held in 1999 and since then held annually on 23 August.

 Death and legacy

 Kuya died on 23 December 2013.

-Since her death, she has been universally recognised as one of Liverpool's most influential activists, and one of the most highly accomplished anti-racist campaigners in the UK.

-The Communist Party of Britain, the successor to the original Communist Party of Great Britain, considers Dorothy Kuya as "one of the Communist Party's most important Black members from the 1940s to the 1980s".
+The Communist Party of Britain, the successor of the Communist Party of Great Britain, considers Dorothy Kuya as "one of the Communist Party's most important Black members from the 1940s to the 1980s".

-Journalist Louis Julienne described Kuya as a "great daughter of Liverpool" and "a tireless campaigner against discrimination and racism."
+Journalist Louis Julienne described Kuya as "a tireless campaigner against discrimination and racism."

 In 2022, the International Slavery Museum in Liverpool published an animated video describing Dorothy Kuya's life and praising her work.

 Annual memorial lectures

 To honour her, National Museums Liverpool renamed their annual "Slavery Remembrance Day Memorial Lecture" as the "Dorothy Kuya Slavery Remembrance Memorial Lecture Series".

-In 2015, Nelson Mandela's grandson was scheduled to give a speech at the annual lectures; however, he called off his visit citing family reasons.
+In 2015, Nelson Mandela's grandson was scheduled to give a speech at the annual lectures; however, he called off his visit, citing family reasons.
 Other lecturers in the series have included: